 Raise the counters.

-Does anyone want to look at something at the level of their crotch?
+Does anyone want to look at something in a store below the level of their belt?
 No. The sweet spot in any display is the area between the bellybutton and the eyes.
 You want to highlight your best products at eye level.
 Stooping over, especially for older consumers, isn’t their preferred way to do many things.
 Raise your display counters to 42”instead of 32” so customers can have an up-close relationship with the products they’re browsing.

 Pay more for a smiling security guard.